-On my travels I preferred living like a local rather than a short visit tourist, so I mostly stayed in each city for at least one month so that I could really settle in.
+On my travels, I preferred living like a local rather than a short visit tourist, so stayed in each city for at least one month to really settle in.

-During the week, I worked 9-5 in co-work space and went to the gym after work.
-I met new people from work, the gym, local meetups and neighbourhoods.
+During the week, I worked 9-5 in co-work spaces and went to the gym after work.
+I met lots of new people from work, the gym, local meetups and neighbourhoods.